default-js/defaultjs-template-language/README.md

 ## jstl-foreach

 ---
 This provide the capabillity to loop over an array.
-The content of would be repeated and rendered with every element of array.
+The content of element would be repeated and rendered with every element of array.

 ```javascript
 //data used for example